How should I approach my Swiss CV?

-Often it doesn't make it any clearer when you translate them.
-A lot of expressions are common – such as a Bachelor or Masters degree – and do not need translation.
+Often it doesn’t make it any clearer when you translate them.
+A lot of expressions are common – such as a Bachelor or Master’s degree – and do not need translation.

 Any rules about references?

-Finally, three quick tips for CV writing?
+To finish, can you give us some quick tips for CV writing?

 Make sure your writing is clear, simple and correct.
 Emphasize the qualities you possess that seem relevant to a particular job.
 Don’t be afraid to show some personality.